 - Google Maps API Key - set it up to provide the correct work of Geo chart Sales by Location report.

-If you don’t have a valid Google Maps API Key follow the link to get detailed instructions on its creation.
+If you don’t have a valid Google Maps API Key follow the detailed instructions to create it.

 There are two API's you have to enable in the APIs tab Google Cloud Platform for the correct work of the extension: